-4.9 Forwarding
+4.8 Forwarding

-Figure 4-46 The Forwarding menu
+Figure 4-31 The Forwarding menu

-There are four submenus under the Forwarding menu (shown in Figure 4-46): Virtual Servers, Port Triggering, DMZ and UPnP.
+There are four submenus under the Forwarding menu (shown in Figure 4-31), Virtual Servers, Port Triggering, DMZ and UPnP.
 Click any of them, and you will be able to configure the corresponding function.

-4.9.1 Virtual Servers
+4.8.1 Virtual Servers

-Choose menu "Forwarding Virtual Servers", and then you can view and add virtual servers in the next screen (shown in Figure 4-47).
-Virtual servers can be used for setting up public services on your LAN.
-A virtual server is defined as a service port, and all requests from Internet to this service port will be redirected to the computer specified by the server IP.
-Any PC that was used for a virtual server must have a static or reserved IP address because its IP address may change when using the DHCP function.
+Choose menu "Forwarding \rightarrow Virtual Servers", you can view and add virtual servers in the screen as shown in Figure 4-32.
+Virtual servers can be used for setting up public services on your LAN, such as DNS, Email and FTP.
+A virtual server is defined as a service port, and all requests from the Internet to this service port will be redirected to the computer specified by the server IP.
+Any PC that was used for a virtual server must have a static or reserved IP Address because its IP Address may be changed when using the DHCP function.